 A mass migration of tour buses occurs daily on the road between Te Anau and Milford Sound, New Zealand.
 Those buses are full of tourists keen to experience Milford Sound, often referred to as the 8th wonder of the world.
 I was one of those passengers a few years ago, and while I enjoyed the trip it was hard to fight the urge to ditch the tour and head out on one of the many hiking trails in the area.
-A couple of weeks ago I got the chance to do just that.
+Over the last year or so I got the chance to do just that.
 We spent a few days in Fiordland National Park and did some awesome hikes near Milford Sound.

 - Time: 3-4 hours return